dilshan5/e2eTest/README.md

 First you need to download [allure-framework](https://github.com/allure-framework/allure2/releases).

-Then add the bin folder location into your PATH variable.Once you run your test suite, 'allure-results' directory will create inside target directory.
-Copy the path of it.
-Then open the command prompt.
+Then add the bin folder location into your PATH variable.

-To view the allure report, ruk=n test as,
+To view the allure report, run test as,

 ```sh
 $ cd codeceptjs-e2eTest